CEFA is delighted the Australian Constitution Centre opened on 9 April 2018 at the High Court, Canberra.

 What is our education program?

 For the first time since federation, we are providing a factual, impartial and comprehensive civics education program.
-We tell the history and ideas behind the writing of our unique Australian Constitution and the influences on it through the development of western civilisation.
+We tell the history and ideas behind the writing of our unique Australian Constitution and the influences on it through the development of democratic ideas.
 We explore how contemporary core curriculum topics such as Aboriginal and Torres Strait Islander studies, sustainability and Australia’s role in Asia have changed as our society has evolved.
 And we discover how British settlement brought with it the foundation principles, institutions and values which would later give us our unique constitutional arrangements.

 Over the next few years we will be upgrading the Australian Constitution Centre to include many more interactive multimedia experiences.
 They will add further layers of in-depth knowledge for constitutional education.
 Users will explore digital displays to reach the information on the topics that interest them.
 And our Centre will continue to expand in exciting and innovative ways.